locika/tryitbaby/README.md

 Welcome in my Repository

-Here I give practise program descriptions, and unit test for my "students" :)
+Here I give practice program descriptions, and unit test for my "students" :)

 Feel free to use them